United States v. Skrmetti: Advocacy organizations

-Chief of staff for the Human Rights Campaign, Jay Brown, criticized the ruling and compared it to the challenge to legalized gay marriage "which confronted setbacks for years as it worked to change hearts and minds before eventually breaking through."

-Jennifer Levi, the senior director of transgender and queer rights at GLAD Law, said "When the political system breaks down and legislatures bow to popular hostility, the judiciary must be the Constitution's backbone."
+Chief of staff for the Human Rights Campaign Jay Brown criticized the ruling and compared it to the challenge to legalized gay marriage, "which confronted setbacks for years as it worked to change hearts and minds before eventually breaking through."
+Jennifer Levi, the senior director of transgender and queer rights at GLAD Law, said that "when the political system breaks down and legislatures bow to popular hostility, the judiciary must be the Constitution's backbone."

 Kristina Rasmussen and Stanley Goldfarb of Do No Harm, an organization group that advocates against gender-affirming care for minors, celebrated the ruling, saying it "should end the debate over laws like Tennessee's" while reaffirming their commitment to advocating for similar laws in other states.

 Medical organizations

-The World Professional Association for Transgender Health (WPATH), called the decision "a dangerous setback for transgender health and human rights in the United States."
+The World Professional Association for Transgender Health called the decision "a dangerous setback for transgender health and human rights in the United States."

-In a joint statement by the Endocrine Society, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American College of Physicians, the American Psychiatric Association and the National Association of Pediatric Nurse Practitioners said they were "disappointed" in the Court's decision and that "decisions about medical care must be based on individualized assessments by qualified professionals in consultation with the patient and their parents or legal guardians and guided by well-designed medical evidence."
+A joint statement by the Endocrine Society, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American College of Physicians, the American Psychiatric Association, and the National Association of Pediatric Nurse Practitioners said that they were "disappointed" in the court's decision and that "decisions about medical care must be based on individualized assessments by qualified professionals in consultation with the patient and their parents or legal guardians and guided by well-designed medical evidence."

 Susan J. Kressly, the president of the American Academy of Pediatrics, also gave a separate statement saying the ruling "will have profound and far-reaching consequences" and that "regardless of today's legal ruling — the science still supports gender-affirming care, children will still need it."

 Aftermath

-Prior to the decision, Trump had issued Executive Order 14168, "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which, among other edicts, required that the State Department issue U.S. passports with only "male" or "female" gender options corresponding to the applicant's biological sex at birth, reversing prior policies that allowed transgender persons from selecting their preferred gender or an "X" option for other gender preferences.
+Prior to the decision, Trump had issued Executive Order 14168, "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which, among other edicts, required that the State Department issue U.S. passports with only "male" or "female" gender options corresponding to the applicant's biological sex, reversing prior policies that allowed transgender persons to select their preferred gender or an "X" option for other gender preferences.
 In the challenge to this part of the executive order, judge Julia Kobick of the United States District Court for the District of Massachusetts issued an injunction in June 2025 on the government from acting on this executive order in regards to passports, which was appealed to the First Circuit.
 In light of Skrmetti, the government sought to dissolve the order on the basis of the Skrmetti decision, claiming the executive order should only be reviewed under the weaker rational basis that the Supreme Court.
 Judge Kobick declined to remove the order, finding the government had failed to demonstrate why a rational basis should be used instead for this case.